intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

 In order to call our `Ping` method via a call to `Invoke`, we need pass in an `InvocationRequest` object that contains our encoded `PingMessage`, and then process the resulting `InvocationResponse` object to extract the `PongMessage` result.

+Fortunately, we can use extension methods for the `IAdapterExtensionFeature` type to perform the encoding and decoding for us.

 Add the following code to the end of the `using` block in the `Run` method in `Runner.cs`:

 ```csharp